|

 distinctive impression, gluing the building firmly to its site in a

-particular way.
-If the rock used is taken from the site itself and the
+very particular way.
+If the rock used is collected from the site itself and the

-building sits on bedrock, the house feels at-one with the
+building is placed on bedrock, the house feels very firmly ensconced in the surrounding

 landscape.
-But let that look become marred by walls entombed in
+But let that look become marred by walls that are entombed in

 concrete and the stone is thereby demoted to an indistinct element in a matrix,